 Facts and Figures

 The tireless struggle to become Sweden’s fifth university was achieved in great part to the marketing efforts of Gösta Skoglund, a local politician and member of the Swedish parliament from 1940-1970.
-The politicians were choosing between Härnösand and Umeå.
+The politicians had to choose between Härnösand and Umeå.
 They decided on Umeå in 1963, changing the course of the town's history.

 During 1965 there were only about 2,000 students.
-Today the total of students - including those at the postgraduate level - is approximately 34,200.
-More than 9,000 of these students are taking courses via distance education, or off-campus.
-Additionally, there are 2,146 teachers and researchers employed by the university.
+Today the total of students - including those at the postgraduate level - is approximately 31,000.
+Many of these students are taking courses via distance education, or online learning.
+Additionally, there are 2,032 teachers and researchers employed by the university.